julien641/savvy_survey/README.md

-# savvy_survey
+# Savvy_Survey
-This repo is to store a survey Android application for the savvy cleaning company.
+This repo is to store a survey Android application for the Savvy Cleaning Company.